Crib tradition in Spain

 A distinction is made between crib builders, who create the crib landscape, and sculptors or figurine makers, who specialise in the production of personal figures.
 There are thousands of the former.

-Except in the large compositions, the diorama usually retains a very personal character and comprises only a limited number of figures in decreasing size.
+Except in large compositions, the diorama usually retains a very personal character and is comprised of only a limited number of figures in decreased size.

-The depiction of the actors in the Christmas story, i.e. the Holy Family, the ox and donkey and the angels, is based on popular ideas.
-They are often depicted in adoration and kneel around the divine child, while the more "elaborate" figures are not subject to such a compelling frame.
+The depiction of the actors in the Christmas story, i.e. the Holy Family, the ox, donkey and the angels, is based on popular ideas.
+They are often depicted in adoration and kneeling around the divine child, while the more "elaborate" figures are not subject to such a compelling frame.
 They are more original and express a greater freedom of composition.

 The production centres are located in Catalonia (Barcelona and Olot), Murcia, Madrid and, to a lesser extent, Andalusia, including Granada and the region of Cádiz (Jerez de la Frontera).

 Catalonia has, as mentioned before, an old crib tradition.
 Two styles are represented: The oriental or Hebrew style and the native style, whose success was varying in different epochs.

 The popular works, created by simple people, have mostly remained anonymous.
 In the 1930s however, Joan Amades (8) succeeded in identifying more than a hundred names of sculptors and figurine makers associated with the production of crib figures in Catalonia in the 19th century.
 The most famous and one of the most gifted is still Talarn, which we mentioned earlier.

 It is of course impossible to name all the sculptors.
 Some names have shaped the 20th century through their innovations, their originality or the quality of their works.